-DIORALYTE SACHETS OR SIMILAR REHYDRATION PACKS: Nuun or Zero tablets are great and much cheaper than Dioralyte, make sure you get the caffeine-free ones.
+DIORALYTE SACHETS OR SIMILAR REHYDRATION PACKS: Nuun or Zero tablets are great and much cheaper than Dioralyte (which doesn’t make much volume), make sure you get the caffeine-free ones.
 2 tubes of Nuun will be a good amount.

 ANY MEDICATION YOU NORMALLY USE: Please identify the generic/chemical name for your medication in case you need to purchase more in-country.
 Please also ensure that your medication is legal in your destination.
 Secret Compass must be made aware of any pre-existing medical conditions and current medication prior to departure.